-A letter to a landlord is written responding alleged lease violations.
-It is an awful position when the landlord violates the lease agreement.
-The letter should be written in a polite way because if the landlord found the letter to be harsh he may kick the tenant out from his apartment.
-Especially when you are living by paying a low rent as compared to most of the apartments.
+A letter to a landlord is written to respond to alleged lease violations.
+It is an awful situation when the landlord violates the lease agreement.
+The letter should be written in a polite way because if the landlord finds it harsh, he may kick the tenant out of his property.
+Especially when you are paying a low rent as compared to most of the apartments,

 There are many minor and major ways in which the landlord can violate the lease agreement.
 Such as

 - Do not give back the security deposit

 - Does not pay interest to the tenant on the security deposit